 New Roof Tip#1: Choose a Reputable Roofer

 Just because someone claims to be a tradesperson, it doesn’t mean they’re any good.
 In fact, many “professional” tradespeople are anything but pros.
 So how do you find a good, honest, reliable roofer?
 You need to do two things.
 First, search for someone in your area who is registered with some kind of quality assurance program that requires members to hold insurance, business licenses and have a minimum time in the trade.
-I directed my parents-in-law to www.renomark.ca, but there are others.
+I direct friends and family to www.renomark.ca, but there are others.
 Will someone registered with an organization automatically be good?
 No, that’s why you need to do something simple that most people don’t do.
 Ask for at least three references from every roofer you’re considering, then call these past clients up and ask them how things went.
 Was the work completed in a reasonable time?
 Were the workers neat and polite?
-Did the roofer stick to his budget?
+Did the roofer stick to the budget?
 Don’t skip this step.

 When it comes to assessing the various estimates offered by roofers you need to understand a few things.
-First, if you live in an area that gets winter, like I do, insist in the installation of a tough underlay installed on at least the bottom three feet of your roof.
-This is generically called “ice-and-water shield” and it ensures leak-free performance even if a berm of ice holds back pooled water on your roof.
+First, if you live in an area that gets serious winter, like I do, insist in the installation of a tough underlay installed on at least the bottom three feet of your roof.
+This is generically called “ice-and-water shield” and it ensures leak-free performance even if a berm of ice holds back pooled water on your roof some day.
 Also, look for underlay to be installed over the rest of the roof before this shingles go down.

 New Roof Tip#2: Choose the Best Shingles

 Improved tar, gravel and substrates have boosted potential shingle lifespan enough that 40 and 50-year shingle warranties are common.
 Some shingles even have a lifetime warranty.
 Most of these gains come from the use of fiberglass as a shingle substrate instead of the more traditional organic felt.
 Fiberglass shingles look the same as organic on your roof because they’re impregnated with the same kind of tar and gravel used as part of all asphalt shingles.
 That said, fiberglass is much more resistant to heat than felt, and this makes all the difference.
 Even on very hot, unventilated roof surfaces, fiberglass shingles consistently deliver their expected lifespan without curling.
 You also get a higher fire rating with fiberglass.
-In addition, fiberglass shingles are about 30% thinner than organics for a given quality of shingle, making them easier to install on ridges, as part of woven valleys or any other application where bending is required.
+In addition, fiberglass shingles are about 30% thinner than organics for a given quality of shingle, making them easier to install on ridges, as part of woven valleys or any other application where bending of shingles is required.

 New Roof Tip#3: Optimize Attic Ventilation

 Besides looking so much less obtrusive than those mushroom vents that stand out and make so many roofs less attractive, ridge vents offer more vent area.
-The ridge you see here has a vent in it.
+The ridge you see above has a vent in it.
 The only drawback with ridge vents is a small one – the need to saw away a 1 1/2”-wide swath of roof sheathing from both sides of the peak when shingle are off.
 This opens up the top of the attic cavity to the outward movement of air through the ridge vent, all along the top of the roof.
 Just set the blade on a cordless circular saw to cut slightly more than the depth of your roof sheathing, chalk a line on the wood, cut, then pry off the strips and remaining nails with a straight-clawed hammer.